Character code. Preferably before the first line, or at least before any line whose character code is not in the ASCII range.

 Extension for executing SakuraScript even when the request method is NOTIFY.

 If SakuraScript is returned with this header, it is executed immediately.
+In the case of GET, it is executed before the script in the Value header is executed.

 The number of tags that can be executed is extremely limied; all other tags and strings are ignored.

 It is ignored when the method is not NOTIFY or if the Value header is already present.
+Restriction removed in 2.6.76.

 Currently, the following tags can be executed: